FansDB/docs/docs/performers.md

 1. Do not add animated images.
 1. Do not add image compilations/collages.
 1. Do not add images that have 3rd-party watermarks.
+1. Do not add images larger than 1MB.
 </div>
 1. The main purpose of these images is to identify the performer.
 It shouldn't be used as a way to host your favorites.